 You may also consider advancing your qualifications by pursuing a postgraduate pathway towards a full MBA.
 AIM offers the Graduate Certificate in Management, Graduate Diploma in Management and the Masters of Business Administration.
 Study is available in both online and face-to-face delivery modes.

 For more information, speak to one of our Senior Training Advisors on 1300 658 337.

 Entry requirements – To enrol in this course, you must be 18 years of age at time of enrolment; and demonstrate during the enrolment process that you have the skills and capability to succeed in the course as described in the Student Entry Criteria.
 Students are required to have a unique email address and a USI – unique student identifier.
-To succeed in this course, you should have an education level of year 12 (or equivalent) or Certificate IV – if not, you will need to meet the requirements in the admissions checklist, experience in the leadership and management / project management work environment and access to a workplace, be technologically literate with the ability to use word processing applications and the internet, be proficient in English – if English is not your first language, receive a satisfactory assessment in core LLN skills assessment.
+To succeed in this course, you should have an education level of year 12 (or equivalent) or Certificate IV – if not, you will need to meet the requirements in the admissions checklist, experience in the leadership and management / project management work environment and access to a workplace, be technologically literate with the ability to use word processing applications, have continuous internet access, be proficient in English – if English is not your first language, receive a satisfactory assessment in core LLN skills assessment.

 Recognition of Prior Learning (RPL) - Recognition of skills and knowledge gained through previous studies, work and life experiences may be used to award competency for Units of Competency within this qualification.
 Read more on Recognition of Prior Learning and Credit Transfer or call 1300 658 337.